ROSE HALL MEETING - NBC SVG

-Residents of Rose Hall will be involved in a Community Meeting next week, to be hosted by the National Emergency Management Organization {NEMO}.
+Residents of Rose Hall will be involved in a Community Meeting later today, hosted by the National Emergency Management Organization {NEMO}.

 The meeting will be held to discuss evacuations plans for Rose Hall in an event of a Volcanic Eruption, as well as sensitize members of the Rose Hall community about the Tradewinds exercise slated to take place here in June this year.